manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 ```

 1. The first example is an empty chain.
-It implicitly has a commit and lock on the genesis.
+It implicitly has a commit-cert and lock-cert on the genesis.
-2. Second example shows a commit-cert and lock-cert that share the block-cert of block $(c2,2)$.
+2. Second example shows a commit-cert and lock-cert that share the block-cert of a block from view 2.
-3. Third example shows a lock-cert is on a block of view 4 and there are more blocks after the lock-cert.
+3. Third example shows a lock-cert is on a block of view 4 and there are more blocks after the lock-cert (in this case a block from view 5).
-4. Forth example shows a commit-certif that uses a block-cert $(c3,3)$ that supports the block-cert on $(c2,2)$ but this supporting block $(c3,3)$ is **not** on the chain.
+4. Forth example shows a commit-cert that uses a block-cert $(c3,3)$ that supports the block-cert on $(c2,2)$ but this supporting block $(c3,3)$ is **not** on the chain.

 ## The protocol